-In order for students to be exposed to a wide variety of clinical settings, it is the responsibility of the ACCE to make clinical assignments.
-Once the assignment is given to the student, the only changes that will be made will occur if there is a cancellation by the clinical site or if the student feels there is a critical reason for changing the affiliation and the ACCE deems the change is necessary.
-The ACCE will use the student's home address, as well as the student's learning needs, to determine placement.
+In order for students to be exposed to a wide variety of clinical settings, it is the responsibility of the Clinical Education Coordinator to make clinical assignments.
+Once the assignment is given to the student, the only changes that will be made will occur if there is a cancellation by the clinical site or if the student feels there is a critical reason for changing the affiliation and the Clinical Education Coordinator deems the change is necessary.
+The Clinical Education Coordinator deems the change is necessary.
+The Clinical Education Coordinator will use the student's home address, as well as the student's learning needs, to determine placement.
 Students should be prepared to live away from home for no longer than nine weeks during the course of the two-year program.
-Student input will be solicited, but the decision of the ACCE is final.
+Student input will be solicited, but the decision of the Clinical Education Coordinator is final.